 Love what you love, without being judged or having to compromise.
-Display a quirky art collection, decorate with worldly accents collected from your travels, cover everything in sheepskin if you want—no one will be there to rain on your decorating parade.
+Display a quirky art collection, decorate with worldly accents collected from your travels, cover everything in sheepskin, if you want.
+No one will be there to rain on your decorating parade.

 Being single is no time to dwell on your sorrows, so don’t bury yourself in a dark and gloomy space.
 Pale colors and natural light can do wonders for your mood, so if you feel the need to decorate in all white, do it.

-Channel your inner glamour girl, and add a dash of glam to your space.
-It will give you a boost of confidence when entertaining, and give your space a sophisticated air.
+Channel your inner glamour girl and add a dash of glam to your space.
+It will give you a boost of confidence when entertaining and give your space a sophisticated air.

-This tip might be more metaphorical than in the realm of the possible in most cases, but the lesson here is break the rules, live freely, and do what makes you happy.
+Ultimately, the lesson here is break the rules, live freely, and do what makes you happy.
 By embracing these life rules, you’ll not only have an enviable bachelorette pad, you might even come out of singledom a happier, more independent, and with a stronger sense of self.

 Next up: The best small-space hack New Yorkers swear by.